 - Selling wine can take some time (4 weeks)

 - Can't sell whiskey for 2-5 years after purchase

 When you think about investing, what comes to mind?

 The stock market.
 Bonds.
 Precious metals.
 Real estate.
 Mutual funds.
 The usual stuff.

 Very few people would say they “invest” in wine or spirits.
-I have friends of means who love wine and when they buy expensive bottles of wine, they never think of them as investments.
-They're for drinking at some later time.
+I have friends of means who love wine and when they buy expensive bottles of wine and whiskey, they never think of them as investments.
+They’re for drinking at some later time.

-But wine, like art, has a pretty solid track record when it comes to returns and it's attractive because it has no correlation with the stock market.
-The things that impact the price of a bottle of wine have nothing to do with what impacts the stock market.
+But wine and whiskey, like art, has a pretty solid track record when it comes to returns, and it’s attractive because it does not correlate with the stock market.
+The things that impact the price of a bottle of wine or spirits have nothing to do with what impacts the stock market.
 For example, the weather has a bigger impact on the price of a bottle of wine than the earnings of the winery that makes it (obviously).
-Consumer tastes have a bigger impact… which can be affected by the same things that impact the stock market, but it's a weak relationship.
+Consumer tastes have a bigger impact… which can be affected by the same things that impact the stock market, but it’s a weak relationship.

-But there's a huge barrier to entry to investing in wine yourself.
-You have to commit a lot of money if you want to buy investable wines yourself because you have to buy the wines, store the wines, climate control them, protect them, etc. It's difficult to do on your own.
+But there’s a huge barrier to entry to investing in wine or whiskey yourself.
+You have to commit a lot of money if you want to buy investable wines or whiskey casks yourself because you have to buy, store, climate control, protect them, etc. It’s difficult to do on your own.